Arnold Goodman, Baron Goodman: Public service

-In 1977, Goodman founded the Motability scheme for disabled motorists.
+In 1977, Goodman founded the Motability scheme for disabled motorists with Jeffrey Sterling.

+Academic career

 Later in his career, Lord Goodman was Master of University College, Oxford, succeeding Lord Redcliffe-Maud in 1976.
-He retired from the post in 1986 and died from pneumonia on 12 May 1995.
+He retired from the post in 1986.

+House of Lords

-Arnold Goodman was created a life peer as Baron Goodman, of the City of Westminster in 1965 and sat as a Crossbencher.
-He was made a Member of the Order of the Companions of Honour in 1972.
+On 20 July 1965, Goodman was created a life peer as Baron Goodman, of the City of Westminster.
+He was introduced to the House of Lords on 21 July 1965.
+He sat in the Lords as a crossbencher.
+He made his maiden speech on 9 December 1965 during a debate on the Law Commission's First Programme.

+Personal life

+He died from pneumonia on 12 May 1995.

 Criticisms

 After Goodman's death one of his wealthy clients, Lord Portman, alleged that Goodman stole funds worth £10 million from his family's trust over a 30-year period and made donations to the Labour Party.
 Portman commenced legal proceedings for recovery but the claim was never substantiated, and the research of Goodman's biographer concluded that it had no substance.

 Goodman was often portrayed by Private Eye as a sinister "power behind the throne" exerting huge influence on the British establishment.
 Private Eye often referred to him as Lord "Two Dinners" Goodman, a reference to his girth.

 According to a documentary made by Richard Bond for Channel 4, The Gangster and the Pervert Peer, screened on 16 February 2009, Goodman, who never married, was one of the chief parties responsible for suppressing investigations by journalists which exposed how Lord Boothby and others were responsible for protecting the Krays from justice.
 Official MI5 records declassified on 22 October 2015 revealed that the association between the bisexual Boothby and the Kray twins had been the subject of an MI5 investigation in 1964.